status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

                                CORS-enabled clients such as browsers).
      --keymanager-token-file   A file specifying the authorization token required for accessing the keymanager API.
+     --light-client-data-serve  Serve data for enabling light clients to stay in sync with the network [=true].
+     --light-client-data-import-mode  Which classes of light client data to import.
+Must be one of: none, only-new, full (slow startup), on-demand (may miss validator duties) [=only-new].
+     --light-client-data-max-periods  Maximum number of sync committee periods to retain light client data.
      --in-process-validators   Disable the push model (the beacon node tells a signing process with the private keys of the validators what to sign and when) and load the validators in the beacon node itself [=true].